The Best Autumn Walks in Sussex

 Rowhook to Rudgwick, West Sussex (with dog-friendly pub)

-Between Rowhook and Rudgwick is Roman Woods (so named because the Stane Street Roman Road used to go through it).
-It’s home to charcoalers and a fabulous mix of trees which include oak, chestnut and beech making it a great place to catch those autumn leaves.
+Between Rowhook and Rudgwick is Roman Woods (so named because the Stane Street Roman road used to go through it).
+It’s home to charcoalers and a fabulous mix of trees which include oak, chestnut and beech, making it a great place to catch those autumn leaves.
 There are various circular routes you can take through the woods, whether by heading south and walking around Furnace Lakes or by circling north and joining up with the Sussex Border Path.

 You can access the woods from the small lane in the centre of Rowhook where you’ll find The Chequers Inn.
 The Chequers Inn also happens to be both dog-friendly and an excellent place for a meal after your walk.